lightbend-labs/mima/README.md

 This will recompile all MiMa's modules.

-If you'd like to create distributable jar files run:

-      $ sbt assembly

-This will create `reporter/target/mima-reporter-assembly-....jar` jar file that can be used to launch the command line version of MiMa.

 Launch MiMa Reporter CLI
 -------
 Type the following command to run the MiMa Reporter command-line